 |Theology 3A: Christian Morality

 Theology 3B: Social Justice

 Prayer and Sacraments plus one senior Theology Elective

 In keeping with the goals of Jesuit High School, the Theology Department supports the development of the total person for each student: intellectual, emotional, physical, and spiritual.
 As a Jesuit and Catholic institution and a department formed in Ignatian spirituality and pedagogy, our mission is to inform and form young men of faith, a faith founded on our belief in the teachings of Jesus Christ.

-Along with two major programs, Campus Ministry and Christian Service, the Theology Department has a special role in and focus on the spiritual formation of our young men.
+Along with two other major programs, Campus Ministry and Service & Justice, the Theology Department has a special role in and focus on the spiritual formation of our young men.
 While they provide meaningful and challenging experiences of prayer, reflection and service, Theology classes provide a framework and vocabulary to help the student analyze and critique his personal experience in light of the tradition of faith.